-In December 2022, WorkFirst cases with adults who had received more than 60 months of benefits made up 12.8% of all cases, 18.8% of WorkFirst cases, and 69.7% of the federal limit on extensions to TANF time limits.
-The number of extension cases in December 2022 was 12% higher than in December 2021 compared with a WorkFirst caseload that was up by 23% over the period.
+In March 2023, WorkFirst cases with adults who had received more than 60 months of benefits made up 12.7% of all cases, 18.7% of WorkFirst cases, and 69.3% of the federal limit on extensions to TANF time limits.
+The number of extension cases in March 2023 was 4% higher than in April 2022 compared with a WorkFirst caseload that was up by 15% over the period.
 Extensions related to COVID-19 are scheduled to end on June 2023.
-After that, SB 5214 provides a month of time limit extension for every month beginning in March 2020 that a household was on TANF and the unemployment rate was 7% or higher.
-For most households reaching 60 months on TANF, this will mean they are eligible for seven additional months on TANF because the unemployment rate hit the 7% threshold for seven months early in the pandemic.
+After that, SB 5214 provides a month of time limit extension for every month that a household was on TANF beginning in March 2020 and the unemployment rate was 7% or higher.
+Two-thirds of the households exempted from time limits through COVID-19 extensions are likely eligible for one to seven months of extension under the Unemployment Hardship provisions.

 The time limit extension categories apply to Child Only cases with ineligible parents as well.
-The two major categories of Child Only extension cases have disabled parents (who qualify for extension) and non-citizen parents.
+The two major categories of Child Only extension cases have disabled parents (who gualify for extension) and non-citizen parents.
+Time limits will no longer apply to Child Only cases under 2SHB 1447.